ArduPilot/ardupilot_wiki/dev/source/docs/buildin-mission-planner.rst

 primarily for use on Windows computers (although it can be run on Mac using mono).
-This is the most commonly used ground station as it provides the most complete functionality for vehicle setup as well as pre-fligth mission planner, in-flight monitoring and post flight log file analysis.
+This is the most commonly used ground station as it provides the most complete functionality for vehicle setup as well as pre-flight mission planner, in-flight monitoring and post flight log file analysis.

 This page provides instructions on how you can build the Mission Planner